Edited by Barney R. Messed with by me.

 I handed her the phone and she explained to her father exactly what I needed to hear.
 She admitted cheating on me and that I caught her because I got back early.
 She also said that she wanted finally clear the air and say that Nathan was not the bad guy.
 She also told him that she was sorry she lied, but she was so ashamed that she ‘got caught’ as she told him.

-I took my phone, and started to leave and I told her father loud enough for her to hear; “I cannot accept that she is only ashamed that she ‘got caught’ and not ashamed that she cheated.
+I took my phone and started to leave and I told her father, in a voice loud enough for her to hear; “I can not accept that she is only ashamed that she ‘got caught’ and not ashamed that she cheated.
 Your first impression was correct that I was not ‘good enough’ for his daughter, because a vow is very important to me.”
-I apologized for the ambush, but told him that Louise wanted to get back to dating again and I had insisted that she tell you the truth.
+I apologized for the ambush but told him that Louise wanted to get back to dating again and I had insisted that she tell you the truth.
 I hung up and left to go home, but I saw Louise’s car following me, so I went to the local library.
-I went in the front door and when I saw her get out of her car and approach the door, I slipped out the back door and got in my car and went home.
+I went in through the front door and when I saw her get out of her car and approach the door, I slipped out the back door and got in my car and went home.